Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 15. Carcavelos

-But know that it is just as nice for more experienced surfers since it offers nice tubular waves with the potential for barrels.
+However, it is just as enjoyable for more experienced surfers, as it offers nice tubular waves with the potential for barrels.

 Carcavelos has choppy, fast, strong, and fun waves to the right and the left.
 With a sandy bottom, the waves are better above 3 feet, reaching 7 feet in good conditions.